activitystream/slate/source/includes/as-api/_aspects.md

     }
   }
 }
-A partial purchase-message illustrating the use of the ab_testing aspect:
+A partial purchase-message illustrating the use of the ab_testing aspect (AB test ends):
 {
   "action": "as.ec.cart.purchased",
   "entities": [